 Kirkland Museum of Fine & Decorative Art

-The Kirkland Museum is a new 40,000-sf museum with an exterior facade of a mix of yellow terracotta baguettes, glass, metal and Swisspearl panels.
-Shaw also relocated Colorado artist Vance Kirkland’s 1910 original studio from 13th and Pearl Street to the new museum location.
-The 150-ton brick structure was supported by steel beams on remotely controlled wheels and seamlessly incorporated into the new building.
-The interior finishes are museum-quality with state-of-the-art mechanical and lighting systems.
-The mechanical system includes 26,475-ft-deep geothermal wells located under a detention pond that is concealed under the museum's parking.
+The Kirkland Museum project included a new, 40,000-sf museum, as well as relocating Vance Kirkland’s original 1910 studio six blocks to the new museum location.
+The original 150-ton brick studio was transported on steel beams supported by remotely controlled wheels and was seamlessly incorporated into the new building.
+The exterior facade of the new building included a mix of yellow terracotta baguettes, glass, metal, and Swisspearl panels.
+The interior finishes are museum quality with state-of-the-art finishes and lighting systems.
+Construction also included connecting the mechanical systems to a 26,475-ft-deep geothermal well located under a detention pond concealed under the museum's parking lot.
 Through diligent preconstruction and operations efforts, Shaw delivered the project half a million dollars under budget and on schedule.

 Location